CyOfficial/InfiniteMarketClient/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you'd like your plugin added to Infinite Store, DM Cy.
-He is at the top of the server with the Owner Role.
+If you'd like your plugin added to Infinite Store, DM Cy or Toon.
+They're at the top of the server with the Owner Role.

 <p align="right">(<a href="#top">back to top</a>)</p>